 - William Grimes, Reverend James Pennington, and Rev. G. W. Offley were enslaved in the South, escaped to the North, and published their life stories in Connecticut between 1825 and 1870.

 But Connecticut has its own harsh story of slavery.
-We can learn a great deal about slavery in Connecticut in the colonial period from Venture Smith.
+Slavery was abolished in Connecticut in 1848.
+We can learn a great deal about slavery in Connecticut in the colonial period from Venture Smith, and others:

 Women’s experience of slavery is important, too.
 Nancy Toney of Windsor may have been the last person enslaved in Connecticut.
 She did not leave a first person narrative.